Your Pay Monthly Mobile Agreement

-16. Loss or Damage to your Mobile Phone
+16. Loss or Damage to your Equipment

 17. Things beyond our reasonable control

-17.1 Except for the obligations under paragraphs 5, 6, 7, 12.1, and 12.2 if either of us can't do what we've promised because of something beyond our reasonable control (such as lightning, floods, exceptionally severe weather, fire, explosions, epidemics, war, civil disorder, industrial disputes, acts of terrorism, acts or omissions of others for whom we're not responsible (including other telecommunication providers), acts of local or central Government or other competent authorities), neither of us will be liable for this.
+- 17.1 Except for the obligations under paragraphs 5, 6, 7, 12.1, and 12.2 if either of us can't do what we've promised because of something beyond our reasonable control (such as lightning, floods, exceptionally severe weather, fire, explosions, epidemics, war, civil disorder, industrial disputes, acts of terrorism, acts or omissions of others for whom we're not responsible (including other telecommunication providers), acts of local or central Government or other competent authorities), neither of us will be liable for this.

-18.1 You can't assign or transfer any of your rights under this Agreement to anyone else unless we agree in writing.
+- 18.1 You can't assign or transfer any of your rights under this Agreement to anyone else unless we agree in writing.

-18.2 We can assign or transfer our rights and obligations under this Agreement or any part of it or a Related Agreement, on the same terms, to any third party.
+- 18.2 We can assign or transfer our rights and obligations under this Agreement or any part of it or a Related Agreement, on the same terms, to any third party.

-19.3 References in this Agreement to “in writing“ include email and notices to us must be delivered through the 'Contact Us' section of our Website, or to you at the most recent email address you’ve given us.
-You'll need to tell us your full name, address, account number and Mobile Phone number when sending notice through the 'Contact Us' section of the Website.
+(a) by you in writing and delivered by email, by hand or sent by pre-paid post, to us at the address on your bill or be delivered through the 'Contact Us' section of our Website.
+You'll need to tell us your full name, address, account number and Mobile Phone number when sending notice through the 'Contact Us' section of the Website; and/or

 20. Changes to the Agreement

-20.1 We can make reasonable changes to this Agreement at any time.
+- 20.1 We can make reasonable changes to this Agreement at any time.
 All changes will be posted on our Website.
 Please check regularly for updates.